 - Make a note of how you respond to situations that require action, thought, and insight

-8. Be aware of your limitations
+24. Be aware of your limitations

 While it’s certainly important to constantly find a way to polish the areas you are not doing so well, it is also important to be aware of your own limitations.
 Never fall victim to habits like multitasking or procrastination.
-Work on one task at a time and do everything to keep it less stress and less prone to mistakes or rework.
+Work on one task at a time and do everything to keep it less stressed and less prone to mistakes or rework.
 Keep things clear in your head and you will be able to accomplish much more than expected, much faster.